aschwenn/interview-prep/leetcode/medium.md

     For this we can use two pointers as we traverse the list, one "slow" pointer and one "fast" pointer incrementing at double the rate.
 2. Reverse the second-half list
 3. Merge the two lists
-    We point the current javascript of the first list to the current javascript of the second list, then the current javascript of the second list to the next javascript of the first list.
+    We point the current node of the first list to the current node of the second list, then the current node of the second list to the next node of the first list.
 ##### Code
 ```javascript
 var reorderList = function(head) {